SCENE 01 / BOOM OPERATORS

 Experienced boom operators for film, TV, and commercial productions throughout Saudi Arabia.

-Here is the short of it.
-We connect you with skilled boom operators across Saudi Arabia who bring precision, stamina, and strong on-set awareness to your sound department.
-Whether shooting at MBC Studios or on location in Jeddah's historic Al-Balad district, our operators deliver audio meeting MBC broadcast and global standards.
-Our team matches operators to your production's pace and style, making sure always clean audio across all shooting conditions.
+We connect you with skilled boom operators across Saudi Arabia.
+They bring precision, stamina, and sharp on-set awareness to your sound team.
+You might shoot at MBC Studios or in Jeddah's historic Al-Balad district.
+Either way, our operators meet MBC broadcast and global standards.
+Our team matches each operator to your pace and style.
+We make sure the audio stays clean in all shoot conditions.

 Capabilities